 Here are two examples:

 1. The context is the client is quiet, shy, or reserved in leadership team meetings.
 The coaching outcome is:

 To be perceived as a valuable colleague amongst peers or, to shift from being deferential to being a peer with colleagues and with those in authority.

-The success measure for coaching might be: is actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses
+The success measure for coaching might be: Actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses.

-Contact Diana to assist you identify success measures relevant to your team or work projects
+Contact me to assist you in identifying success measures relevant to your team or work projects.

 © Diana Jones